linode/terraform-provider-linode/docs/data-sources/lke_cluster.md

   * `count` - The number of nodes in the Node Pool.

+  * `tags` - An array of tags applied to this object.
+Tags are for organizational purposes only.

   * `nodes` - The nodes in the Node Pool.

     * `id` - The ID of the node.